Haze, poor air quality return to Portland, expected to stay through Wednesday

 PORTLAND, Ore. — An air quality alert is in effect until Wednesday for portions of Northwest Oregon and Southwest Washington as the air quality in the Portland metro area has deteriorated to unhealthy levels.

 Haze from wildfires burning to the north returned to Portland on Sunday and brought poor air quality with it.
-After Portland's air quality index (AQI) was above 100 (unhealthy for sensitive groups) all day Sunday, the AQI in the Portland area registered at moderate levels Monday morning.
+Portland's air quality index (AQI) has been above 100 (unhealthy for sensitive groups) since Sunday morning.
+At 10:30 a.m.
+Monday, it was 126.

 Ratings higher than 100 are considered unhealthy for sensitive groups, and a reading higher than 150 is considered unhealthy for everyone.
 AQI measures how many particles are in the air.
 Last week, Portland's AQI topped 160.